edahanoam/edahanoam.github.io/_pages/about.md

 Before NLP, I spent over five years as a **journalist**: working as a news editor at [Haaretz](https://en.wikipedia.org/wiki/Haaretz) and earlier at GLZ Radio.
 So I really do love text (and thinking about its consequences!).

-I’m currently working on questions related to factuality and nuanced forms of misleading content, such as framing and omission.
+I’m currently working on factuality and nuanced forms of misinformation.
 I'd love to connect if you're working on similar topics!

 **I am seeking PhD opportunities in NLP groups, particularly around evaluation, factuality, and human-centered AI.**